NEOCompToronto/NEOCompetition/README.md

 ### 3.2 Smart Traffic

-3.1 is just one corner of the picture.
+3.1 is just one corner of the whole picture.

+{Some people suggests the Smart City and Sharing Economy [LINK](https://www.springeropen.com/track/pdf/10.1186/s40854-016-0040-y?site=jfin-swufe.springeropen.com)}

 {TODO: Tiger, retrieve some idea from the article I shared to you on weChat}